A drive to the legendary Mount Kaliakouda

-Mount Kaliakouda is a high mountain pass at an elevation of 2.101m (6,893ft) above the sea level, located south of Karpenissi town, in Evrytania region, in central Greece.
-There’s a dirt road, with a length of 10km, reaching a refuge on the summit, which starts from the Megalo Horio Village.
-It's one of the highest mountain roads of the country.
+Mount Kaliakouda is a high mountain pass at an elevation of 1.741m (5,711ft) above the sea level, located in the Evrytania region of Greece.
+It's one of the highest roads of the country.

-Some road sections may require a high clearance 4WD vehicle, in four-wheel-drive, driven by a driver experienced in 4WD drive techniques to drive the road without getting stuck.
+Set high in the southern Pindus Mountains, the road to the summit is not for the sissies.
+It’s totally unpaved and not recommended if you’re prone to car sickness, with more than 70 hairpin turns.
 The road is rocky and looks solid, but cornering that flowing waters create difficult passages you will probably find holes on the track and fallen rocks, so drive with caution.

+To drive the road without stopping will take most people between 1 and 1.5 hours.
 This road is usually open all year, but it can be closed anytime when the access is not cleared of snow.
 Snow lies on the slope and do not melt before August.
-To reach the summit, start in Karpenissi town .
-You will reach it by car, driving to Karpenisi and then continuing to Prousos Monastery on the main street of Potamia area.
-From Megalo HorioVillage you will catch the dirt road that climbs on the mountain.

 Pic: Παντελής Γ.